-Parkway Dentistry treats cavities and dental carries with high quality and safe composite resin fillings that are extremely strong and matches the natural colour of your current teeth.
-Rather than using traditional fillings made of silver amalgam, we prefer to provide our patients with a more healthy and durable solution to cavities, that make your teeth look great and protect them from damage and decay just as effectively.
+We use high-quality composite-resin fillings to treat cavities and dental carries, and to match the natural colour of your current teeth.
+Rather than using traditional silver amalgam fillings, we prefer to provide our patients with a more healthy and durable solution to cavities, that make your teeth look great, and protect them from damage and decay just as effectively.

 Composite resin dental fillings include ceramic and plastic compounds that mimic the appearance and strength of natural teeth.
 They were first mostly used on the front teeth where a natural appearance was considered most important, but have quite recently been the choice filling compound for treating molar issues as well.